- Everest Base Camp elevation and altitude profile

 Walking Hours: 6-7 hrs

-Trek to Namche is more of a descent down the hill and to the valley crossing swift rivers and forests.
+Trek to Namche is more of a descent down the hill and crossing swift rivers and forests to the valley.
 The trail weaves its way through the remote villages of Monjo and Jorsale to arrive at the village.
 The journey to Namche from Lukla will take around 6-7 hours.

 Day 11: Trek to Lukla